scrabbletank/farhome-rules/dmsguide.md

 - You automatically succeed on saving throws against being caught in spider webs, such as from the _Mass Web_ spell.
 - When taking the defend action, any melee attackers must make a Dexterity save against 3 Superior dice.
 On fail they are wrapped in webbing from the garments and are grappled.
 While grappled they may spend 5 AP to free themselves from the webbing.

+#### Spear of Decay
+*Magic Spear +1*

+An otherwise ordinary spear, it's metal tip is covered in a black tarnish.
+When attacking, the target creature gains _Vulnerability_ 1 to Death damage on crit for the next minute.

+#### Carrion Feather Armor
+*Scalemail Armor, Requires Attunement*

+Scale armor adorned with feathers from a Carrion bird.
+When worn gives _Resistance 1_ to Death damage.

+#### Bone Chimes of Prophecy
+*Wondrous Item, Requires Attunement*

+Chimes made from the bones of Lizardfolk elders.
+When worn increases your Willpower by 1.
+The Chimes hold a max of 6 charges.
+Each morning roll a superior dice, regaining charges based on how many successes were rolled.
+You may spend a charge to cast Weal on up to 5 creatures, automatically succeeding on the spellcasting roll.

+The Chimes can be used to ask the spirits for guidance.
+Spending a charge and meditating for 1 minute you may ask the spirits a single yes or no question, or a question that results in a direction.
+For example, asking "which path leads to the tomb we seek?" is valid, but "which tomb do we seek?" is not.
+The spirits will give you a feeling of determination, apprehension, or a sense of direction as their answer.
+The spirits do not like to be disturbed, with each question asked within the last few days giving an increasing chance of the spirits answering incorrectly.

 #### Twili Mask of Power
 *Wondrous Item, Requires Attunement*